pogzyb/port43/README.md

 ### Premise

-Port43's mission is to help you build information security based Large Language Model applications
+Port43 can help you build Information Security-based LLM applications.

 A few use-cases include ...
 - Enabling Threat and SOC Analysts to query SIEM's using natural language